 (c) Tier 2 industry or domestic facility: does not meet Tier 1 qualifying factors.

 (4) New-permit application fee.
-Unless waived by this rule, the applicable new-permit application fee listed in Table 70A, 70C or 70G (available on the department's website or upon request) must be submitted with each application.
-The facility category and type of permit (e.g., individual vs. general) determines the amount of the fee..
+Unless waived by this rule, the applicable new-permit application fee listed in Table 70A, 70C or 70G must be submitted with each application.
+The facility category and type of permit (e.g., individual vs. general) determines the amount of the fee.

 (5) Permit modification fee.
-Tables 70A and 70C list the permit modification fees (available on the department's website or upon request.
+Tables 70A and 70C list the permit modification fees .
 Permit modification fees vary with the type of permit, the type of modification and the timing of modification as follows:

 (a) Modification at time of permit renewal: